pateljannat/LMS-Docs/docs/course-creation/create-a-course.md

 If you want to users to pay a certain amount before they enroll for the course, you can make it a paid course.
 When creating a course, enable the Paid Course checkbox.
 Then enter the amount and currency.
 Save the course.
 Students will then have to pay the amount to enroll for the course.

 ![Paid Course](../images/paid-course.png)

+::: tip Note
+In order to receive payments from students make sure that you have [configured you Razorpay Account details in LMS Settings](../miscellaneous/faq.md#how-to-setup-razorpay-account-on-lms)